Welcome to PayPal!

 If you send money to a friend or family member from a third party (non-PayPal) website or by using a third party’s product or service, then the third party will determine if the sender or recipient pays the fee.
 This will be disclosed to you by the third party before the payment is initiated.

-You can also use the send money feature in your PayPal account to pay for good or services.
-You will not be charged for sending money to purchase goods or services as long as you choose the “send money to pay for goods and services” feature in your PayPal account.
-In that case, the seller selling the goods or services pays the fees.
-You may not use the “send money to a friend or family member” feature in your PayPal account when you are paying for goods and services.
+You can also use the send money feature in your PayPal account to pay for goods or services.
+You will not be charged any transaction fee for sending money to purchase goods or services as long as you choose the “send money to pay for goods and services” feature in your PayPal account.
+In that case, the seller will pay a fee.
+You must not use the “send money to a friend or family member” feature in your PayPal account when you are paying for goods or services.

 - Buying something at an online retailer’s website and selecting PayPal as your payment method at checkout.

-- Sending money to a seller for good or services.
+- Sending money to a seller for goods or services.

-- Using your PayPal account to buying something at a seller’s store location.
+- Using your PayPal account to buy something at a seller’s physical store using an electronic terminal, subject to certain limitations.

-If the seller you are buying from sells goods and services on a third party website or application and that seller does not already have a PayPal account, they can claim your payment by creating a PayPal account.
+If the seller you are buying from sells goods or services and that seller does not already have a PayPal account, they can claim your payment by opening a PayPal account.
 If they don’t open a PayPal account within 30 days, your purchase will be refunded.

-When you buy something from a seller who accepts PayPal you don’t pay a fee to PayPal unless your purchase requires a currency conversion.
-In that case, you will be charged a currency conversion spread.
+When you buy something from a seller who accepts PayPal or make a donation, you don’t pay a fee to PayPal.
+If PayPal performs a currency conversion for your purchase or donation, PayPal’s transaction exchange rate (including our currency conversion spread) will be used.
 Your debit or credit card issuer may also charge you a separate fee for non-U.S. transactions.

 In addition you may be required to pay a fee to PayPal if you are making a purchase using PayPal Business Payments and the seller discloses to you that you, as the buyer, must pay the fee.

 When PayPal identifies a potentially high-risk transaction, we review the transaction more closely before allowing it to proceed.
 When this happens, PayPal will place a hold on the transaction and notify the seller to delay shipping of the item.
 As a buyer, this may delay your receipt of the item you purchased.
 If we clear the transaction, we will notify the seller and direct them to ship the item.
-If we don’t clear the transaction, we will cancel it and return the funds to you.
+If we don’t clear the transaction, we will cancel it and return the funds to you, unless we are legally required to take other action.

 You can agree with a seller who accepts PayPal to use PayPal as the payment method for future purchases with that seller.
-This agreement is between you and the seller and allows the seller to take funds from your PayPal account with your authorization either on a one-time, regular or sporadic basis.
-Preapproved payments of this type are sometimes called a “billing agreement,” "subscription," "recurring payment,” “reference transaction,” "preauthorized transfer" or "automatic payment."
+This agreement is between you and the seller and allows you to pay the seller on a one-time, recurring or sporadic basis.
+Examples of automatic payments that can be arranged by you either with a seller or with PayPal include those that PayPal calls a “billing agreement,” "subscription," "recurring payment,” “reference transaction,” "preauthorized transfer" or "preapproved payment."

-If a preapproved payment will vary in amount, you have the right to advance notice of the amount and date of the transfer from the seller at least 10 days before the transfer is made.
-If the seller provides the option, you may choose to receive this advance notice only when the amount of your preapproved payment will fall outside a range established between you and the seller.
+If you have given advance authorization, either to a seller or to PayPal, that permits a seller to take or receive payments from your PayPal account on a regularly recurring basis (for example, every month or otherwise on a routine billing cycle), and if such payments will vary in amount, you have the right to advance notice of the amount and date of the transfer from the seller at least 10 days before the transfer is made.
+If the seller provides the option, you may choose to receive this advance notice only when the amount of your automatic payment will fall outside a range established between you and the seller.

-When you buy something from a seller online using PayPal and the transaction is ultimately refunded, the money will be refunded to the original payment method you used for the transaction if you used a debit card, credit card, or PayPal Credit.
-If you used a bank account or your PayPal balance as the payment method for the transaction, the money will be refunded to your PayPal balance once the initial payment clears the bank.
-For purchases you make in a seller’s store location that you paid for using your PayPal account and the transaction is ultimately refunded, the money will be refunded to your PayPal balance.
+When you buy something from a seller online using PayPal and the transaction is ultimately refunded, the money will typically be refunded to the original payment method you used for the transaction if you used a debit card, credit card, PayPal Credit, or a balance in your Balance Account or business PayPal account.

-- Within 60 days of the date of the original payment, the exchange rate used at the time of the original payment is used.
+- Within 1 day of the date of the original payment, PayPal’s transaction exchange rate (including a currency conversion spread) used at the time of the original payment will apply.

-- Beyond 60 days of the date of the original payment, the exchange rate on the date of the refund is used.
+- Beyond 1 day of the date of the original payment, PayPal’s transaction exchange rate (including a currency conversion spread) on the date of the refund will apply.

 Selecting a preferred payment method

-You can set separate preferred payment methods for online transactions and in-store transactions.
+You can set separate preferred payment methods for online transactions, in-store transactions, and each of your automatic payment agreements, as described below.

-If you have chosen an online preferred payment method, it will be shown as the primary method of payment when making a purchase or sending money via goods and services.
+If you have chosen a preferred payment method, it will be shown as the primary method of payment.

-If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you multiple available payment methods, including the payment method you used most often or most recently, at the time of transaction.
-You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select the one of your choosing during the transaction.
+If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you available payment methods, including the payment method you used most often or most recently, at the time of transaction.
+You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select a payment method during the transaction.

 Sending money to friends and family

-When you send money to friends and family using your PayPal balance or your bank account, we waive all fees, so we always show you these payment options first, if available, even if you have a set preferred payment method for your online purchases.
-Remember, you always have the choice to select any payment method in your account by clicking the “Change” link on the Send Money page.
-We will always show you if there is a fee and how much the fee is before you send money.
+When you send money to friends and family within the U.S. using balance in your Balance Account linked to your personal PayPal account, the balance in your business PayPal account, or your bank account, we waive all fees, so we always show you these payment options first, even if you have a set preferred payment method for your online purchases.
+Remember, you always have the choice to select any payment method in your PayPal account by clicking the “Change” link on the Send Money page.
+If you select a payment method with a fee, we will always show you the fee before you send money.

-Some sellers allow you to store PayPal as the payment method to use whenever making purchases on their site, so you can check out faster.
-Often, this entails creating an agreement with the seller, where you give the seller permission to pay using your PayPal account every time you make a purchase.
+Some sellers allow you to store PayPal as the way you pay when making purchases on their site, so you can check out faster.
+Often, this entails creating an agreement with the seller that permits them to request that we charge your PayPal account each time you make a purchase.
+To help minimize disruptions in your automatic payments, we may update your Payment Method information; see Link or Unlink a Payment Method.

-There are a few sellers where you can select PayPal as the method of payment for future transactions, but you won’t be shown the specific payment method that will be used.
-When setting up an agreement with one of these sellers, the payment method used will be in the following order, if applicable: 1.
-Preferred payment method; 2.
-Balance; 3.
-Bank account (instant transfer); 4.
-PayPal Credit; 5.
-PayPal co-branded debit card; 6.
-PayPal co-branded credit card; 7.
-Debit card; 8.
-Credit card; and 9.
+If you have not set a preferred payment method for an automatic payment agreement, or if your preferred payment method for an automatic payment agreement is unavailable (for example, because it is expired or has insufficient funds) the payment method used will be in the following order, if applicable: 1.
+Balance Account (if one is linked to your personal PayPal account) or balance in your business PayPal account (if we’ve been able to verify the required identifying information you provide to us); 2.
+Bank account; 3.
+PayPal co-branded debit card; 4.
+PayPal co-branded credit card; 5.
+Debit card; 6.
+Credit card; and 7.
 E-check.
 This is also the order of payment methods that will be used if a previously selected payment method to be used in a seller agreement is unavailable.

 Bank account transfers